AntonioFasano/BloomR/README.md

 __BloomR BRemacs__  features also a sophisticated editor (based on Emacs) for writing and executing scripts and interactive code.

+__BloomR Studio__  Like BloomR BRemacs, but adds a minimal LaTeX (MiKTeX) distribution, which allows to generate both HTML and PDF reports from financial data feeds.

 What's new